 We gasped in shock, horror and relief but were promptly rewarded with a more pleasing exciting sight: goats climbing trees!
 This time, the driver was prepared and pulled over instead of stopping mid-road.
-We made our way across the road, haggled for a photo price, had a baby goat shoved into our arms and snapped away at the amazing tree climbing goats of Morocco.
+We made our way across the road, saw some baby goats in the trees, haggled for a photo price, had said baby goat shoved into our arms and snapped away at the amazing tree climbing goats of Morocco.

 But something was very odd about the whole scenario, surreal, like a film set.
 I didn’t question it further because, I too, really wanted a picture of the argan oil goats.
 I took them and left quickly, almost rushing back to the car while the rest stayed put, taking more pictures of and with the Moroccan tree goats.

 Eventually, we drove on, tree goats quickly put in the back of our minds as Marrakech and its very own excitement enwrapped us.

 I posted the goat tree picture on Instagram and it got a lot of likes.
 Too many in hindsight.